Michael A. Taylor Preview, Player Props: Twins vs. Rangers

-The Minnesota Twins, including Michael A. Taylor (.324 on-base percentage in past 10 games, 53 points above season-long percentage), take on starter Andrew Heaney and the Texas Rangers at Target Field, Thursday at 7:10 PM ET.
+The Minnesota Twins, including Michael A. Taylor and his .676 slugging percentage over his past 10 games, take on starting pitcher Dane Dunning and the Texas Rangers at Target Field, Friday at 8:10 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Brewers.
+He mashed two homers in his last game (going 2-for-3) in his most recent appearance against the Rangers.

 Michael A. Taylor Game Info & Props vs. the Rangers